brysontyrrell/Possum/README.rst

 ::

-    $ python /path/to/possum.py '<s3-bucket-name>' -o deployment.yaml
+    $ possum '<s3-bucket-name>' -o deployment.yaml

 You can view the options and instructions for using Possum with the ``-h`` argument:

 ::

-    $ python /path/to/possum.py -h
+    $ possum -h
     usage: possum [-h] [-t template] [-o output] s3_bucket

     Possum is a utility to package and deploy Python-based serverless applications using the Amazon Serverless Application model with per-function dependencies using Pipfiles.

     positional arguments:
       s3_bucket             The S3 bucket to upload artifacts